Los Tres: History

-Many of the songs on that first album were compositions worked on by penquistas during their adolescence ("penquista" is a Chilean term used to refer to the inhabitants or natives of Concepcion).
+During their adolescence, penquistas worked on many of the songs on that first album. ("Penquista" is a Chilean term used to refer to the inhabitants or natives of Concepcion.)
 Later the Rock & Pop radio gradually turned Los Tres into a popular name.
 The band passed from Alerce to Sony Music and they published "Se Remata el Siglo" in 1993.
 Los Tres had a foreign producer, in this case the Argentinian Mario Breuer.
 The release of the album, at the Oz discoteque, had the character of a social event.
 Rougher than their 1991 debut and they even cited AC/DC as one of their influences.
 Although this album facilitated Los Tres's passage to massive status, the members later stated that they were never satisfied with Breuer's production, since "it was very strange for us to work with a guy who tried to achieve an average between us and La Ley."

-In June 1994, they made a series of presentations in the SCD room in Santiago together with Roberto Parra embodied in the 1998 album Peineta, and in 1995 Los Tres released "La espada y la pared", an album that in that same year peaked at No. 1.
-On September 14 of that same year, Los Tres became the first Chilean group to be invited to the unplugged party that for a few years had been animating the MTV-Latino video music chain.
+In June 1994, they made a series of presentations in the SCD room in Santiago together with Roberto Parra embodied in the 1998 album Peineta, and in 1995, Los Tres released "La espada y la pared", an album that in that same year peaked at No. 1.
+On September 14 of that same year, Los Tres became the first Chilean group to be invited to the unplugged party that for a few years, had been animating the MTV-Latino video music chain.
 The band traveled to Miami and recorded their participation with the collaboration of Cuti Aste and guitarist Antonio Restucci, combining in it a repertoire of greatest hits along with a new song Traje desastre and three tribute titles to the Chilean singer-songwriter Roberto Parra, who died a few months prior to that event.
-The album corresponding to the show, Los Tres unplugged (1996) became a sales phenomenon that defied any marketing theory that until then was handled in the Chilean music industry.
-Since in that same year it won 110,000 copies, much more than "Neither by reason, nor by force" by Los Prisioneros.
+The album corresponding to the show, Los Tres unplugged (1996) became a sales phenomenon that defied any marketing theory that, until then, was handled in the Chilean music industry.
+Since in that sam,e year it won 110,000 copies, much more than "Neither by reason, nor by force" by Los Prisioneros.